 Lawrence Krauss, Arizona State University Professor (School of Earth and Space Exploration and Director of the Origins Initiative) wrote a book entitled, A Universe from Nothing: Why There Is Something Rather than Nothing.
 As part of the promotion for the book, Krauss appeared on the Colbert Report where he was interviewed by comedian Stephen Colbert.
 During the interview, Krauss tried to redefine “nothing” to avoid the need for a supernatural first cause:

 “Physics has changed what we mean by nothing… Empty space is a boiling, bubbling brew of virtual particles popping in and out of existence… if you wait long enough, that kind of nothing will always produce particles.”
 (Colbert Nation, June 21st, 2012)

 Now if you’re not careful, you might miss Krauss’ subtle redefinition.
 In describing the sudden appearance of matter (“particles”), Krauss assumes the prior existence of space (“empty space”) and time (“if you wait long enough”).
 If you’ve got some empty space and wait long enough, matter appears.
-For Krauss, the “nothing” from which the universe comes includes two features of “everything” (space and time).
-This leaves us with the real question: “Where did the space and time come from?”
+For Krauss, the “nothing” from which the universe comes includes two common features of “everything” (space and time), and something more (virtual particles).
+This leaves us with the real question: “Where did the space, time and virtual particles come from (given all our evidence points to their origination at the beginning of our universe)?”
 Krauss avoids this inquiry by moving space and time from the category of “something” to the category of “nothing”.
-Krauss may have an explanation for why matter is here, but doesn’t provide us with an explanation for why space and time are here.